-ANGELICA MESITI's films explore the myriad ways humans communicate by TOM JEFFREYS

-TERE IS MORE TO LANGELOGY than speech and writing, with a trist Angeliea Mesiti, communication is always excited physically - by a living body or by the form of mark or the echo of a sound - and it is always reaching yound itself.
-Across hin and insulation, the artist adds to be a structure of the sound - and it is always reaching and the sound of the sound - and it is always reaching and the sound - and it is always reaching and the sound - and it is always reaching the sound of the sound - and it is always reaching and the sound of the sound - and the sound - and the communication of the sound - and the sound - and the communication of the sound - and the sound - and the sound of the sound - and the sound - and the sound - and the sound of the sound - and commend of the sound - and the sound of the sound - and the sound - and the sound - and the sound of the sound - and the sound - and the sound - and the the body weather method.
-Concerved by Ipanese danc-and actor Min Tanaka and introduced into the actist's the associated by Tess & Quincetics, "she told me creating the association of the sound - and the sound - and the sound of the sound - and the sound - and the sound - and the sound of the sound - and the sound - and the sound - and the sound of the sound - and the sound - and the sound - and the sound of the sound - and the sound - and the sound - and the sound of the sound - and the sound - of Morse code, the distress-signalling system origi-developed in the 1830s but rendered redundant by the emergence of new digital technologies.
+How We Speak ANGELICA MESITI's films explore the myriad ways humans communicate by TOM JEFFREYS TERE IS MORE TO LANGELOGY than speech and writing, with a trist Angeliea Mesiti, communication is always excited physically - by a living body or by the form of mark or the echo of a sound - and it is always reaching yound itself.
+Across hin and insulation, the artist adds to be a structure of the sound - and it is always reaching and the sound of the sound - and it is always reaching and the sound - and it is always reaching the sound of the sound - and it is always reaching and the sound - and it is always reaching the label in about the sound - and the sound - and the provide the sound - and the sound - and the sound - and the sound is a sound - and the sound - and the sound - and the sound and commend of the sound - and the sound - and the sound and commend of the sound - and the sound - and the sound influence upon her work.
+In particular, she cred-ture bay down the method of the sound - and the sound - and actor Min Tanaka and introduced into the actist is wave of thinking about assetherics , she told me creating the about the human body.
+Eventually, Mesiti felt art to a more expansive future than dance.
+Still those early areas that I'm not the performer any more.
+Recently, Mesiti has become fascinated by the way signal the end.
+Currently touring institutions across startal.
+Relay League (early) is a three-channel video in-allation that takes as its starting point the following mes-gre, sised by the French navy on y lamary 1997.
+'Mpd allation that takes as its starting point the following mes-gies.
+Cectes and the deriver and not the sectes etterd.
+Allation has the distress-signal ling system origi-ling shorts are prisingly poetia meadered ereading and the with the sound the size and the advect and the signed the end there deriver a common measurement marked the ally developed in the 30 solution and the deriver and and the advect and the size of the ordered ere in a developed the order deriver and the ordered eread and the order of the order and the ordered eread and the to the ordered the oread a of Morse code, the distress-signalling system origi-developed in the 1830s but rendered redundant by the emergence of new digital technologies.
 Belay Largue sees this coded message translated first into music, then into dance.
 A series of harging secultures renders litteral this process of becoming artefact.
 Relay Largue was filmed in the Paris suburb of Pantin.
 If opens on an urban roofop, a place from which messages are broadeast.
-Against the humon of traffic, we was the and listen as jaza drummer Uriel Barthélémi tapo out a semi-dimprovised drum piece, conceved, at Meati's instigation, which present the semicond of the semiconder of the semic
+Against the humon of traffic, we was the and listen as jaza drummer Uriel Barthélémi tapo out a semi-dimprovised drum piece, conceved, at Meati's instigation, which present and the second sec